schoeneberglab/mitolysosome_4D_analyses/README.md

 ## Citation

-If you use this code, please cite The COX2-PGE2-PKA Axis Suppresses Antiviral Immunity by Inhibiting mtDNA-Dependent STING Activation, Cell Reports, 2026.
+If you find this code useful, please cite:
+The COX2-PGE2-PKA Axis Suppresses Antiviral Immunity by Inhibiting mtDNA-Dependent STING Activation.
+Cell Reports, 2026.